3dcitydb/importer-exporter/resources/plugins/spreadsheet_generator/README.txt

 By using the SPSHG (Spreadsheet Generator) plugin, it is possible to export data from a 3D City Database (3DCityDB) instance into tables.
-Supported output formats are Microsoft Excel, CSV, and Google Spreadsheets.
+Supported output formats are Microsoft Excel and CSV.

 4. Requirements